gyadam/self-driving-system-integration/README.md

 ## Documentation

 In this documentation the structure and the way how we achieved the goal (control the car) is briefly explained.
+The README and documentation was written by all members (especially for their own part of the project) and reviewed by Lukas Leonard Köning.

 ### Table of Contents